 Ask for feedback in a way that works for you

-Performance reviews can also be a significant source of managerial stress.
+Receiving feedback can also be a significant source of managerial stress.
 Gallup reports that only 8 percent of managers strongly agree that their performance reviews motivate them to improve.
 And what’s more, they find their performance reports less accurate than individual contributors do.
-Managers spend so much time giving feedback to others, but they also deserve the opportunity to get meaningful feedback for themselves.
+Managers spend so much time giving feedback to others, but they also deserve the opportunity to get meaningful feedback for themselves — throughout the year.

-To have a better, more thorough understanding of your performance, so that you can course-correct and more accurately assess how you’re doing — not just at performance review time, but all the time — you should feel empowered to approach your own senior manager with compassionate directness, and solicit feedback.
+To have a better, more thorough understanding of your performance, so that you can course-correct and more accurately assess how you’re doing, you should feel empowered to approach your own senior manager with compassionate directness, and solicit feedback often, and in a way that works for you.
 After all, a stronger, less stressed manager who knows what they are doing well, what they can improve, and the support they can get to make changes will better serve their teams, their company, and themselves.

 View self-care as part of your job description